Project Setup

 - doing

-programmatically - using the startup flag
+Pkg.activate("path/to/project")programmatically - using the startup flag

-when starting Julia - by setting the
+--project pathwhen starting Julia - by setting the

-environment variable - using the functions
+JULIA_PROJECTenvironment variable - using the functions

-offered by DrWatson.
+quickactivateandfindprojectoffered by DrWatson.

-We recommend the fourth approach, although it does come with a caveat (see the docstring of quickactivate
+We recommend the fourth approach, although it does come with a caveat (see the docstring of quickactivate).

 Example: